Scope-Infrastructure-Calismalari/devops-cicd/ch01-introduction.md

 Our experts can help your organization develop the practices, tools, and culture needed to more efficiently modernize existing applications and to build new ones.

-## Continuous delivery
+## Continuous Delivery

 Following the automation of builds and unit and integration testing in CI, continuous delivery automates the release of that validated code to a repository.
 So, in order to have an effective continuous delivery process, it’s important that CI is already built into your development pipeline.
 The goal of continuous delivery is to have a codebase that is always ready for deployment to a production environment.

 In continuous delivery, every stage—from the merger of code changes to the delivery of production-ready builds—involves test automation and code release automation.
 At the end of that process, the operations team is able to deploy an app to production quickly and easily.
 You can also automate these deployments.

-## Continuous deployment
+## Continuous Deployment

 The final stage of a mature CI/CD pipeline is continuous deployment.
 As an extension of continuous delivery, which automates the release of a production-ready build to a code repository, continuous deployment automates releasing an app to production.
 Because there is no manual gate at the stage of the pipeline before production, continuous deployment relies heavily on well-designed test automation.

 In practice, continuous deployment means that a developer’s change to a cloud application could go live within minutes of writing it (assuming it passes automated testing).
 This makes it much easier to continuously receive and incorporate user feedback.
 Taken together, all of these connected CI/CD practices make deployment of an application less risky, whereby it’s easier to release changes to apps in small pieces, rather than all at once.
 There’s also a lot of upfront investment, though, since automated tests will need to be written to accommodate a variety of testing and release stages in the CI/CD pipeline.

-## What’s the difference between continuous delivery and continuous deployment?
+## What’s the difference between Continuous Delivery and Continuous Deployment?

 Continuous delivery and continuous deployment, while closely related concepts, are sometimes used separately to specify just how much automation is happening.